-The practice had a whistleblowing policy in place and staff were encouraged to bring safety issues and concerns to the attention of the managers.
+The practice had a whistleblowing policy in place and staff were encouraged to bring safety issues and concerns to the attention of the provider.

 The practice had a policy for safeguarding children and vulnerable adults.
 Staff we spoke to understood the policy.
+The principal dentist had a lead role for safeguarding and provided advice and support to staff on safeguarding and oversaw procedures.
 Local safeguarding authority's contact details for reporting concerns and suspected abuse to were displayed in treatment rooms.
 Staff were trained to the appropriate level in safeguarding and were aware of how to identify abuse and follow up on concerns.
-We noted that the member of staff with the lead role for safeguarding had been trained to a higher level.
-Staff described to us examples of concerns which had been reported.
-We saw that the practice had follow-up arrangements in place should children and vulnerable adults fail to attend their dental appointments.